ansible-ThoTeam/nexus3-oss/README.md

 If you wish to contribute:
 - Fork the repo under your own name/organisation through github interface
-- Create a branch **from the dev branch** in your own repo with a meaningfull name.
+- Create a branch in your own repo with a meaningfull name.
 We suggest the following naming convention:
   - feature_<someFeature> for features
   - fix_<someBugFix> for bug fixes
   - docfix_<someDocFix> for documentation only fixes